emqx/blog/en/202507/mqtt-vs-websocket.md

 ### What is WebSocket?

-WebSocket is a network protocol enabling two-way communication channels over a single, persistent TCP connection.
-It diverges from HTTP by maintaining an open connection after the initial handshake, allowing for real-time and interactive data exchange.
-This is particularly useful for applications such as online games, chat systems, and real-time stock trading platforms.
+WebSocket is a protocol that enables full-duplex communication over a single TCP connection.
+It starts with an HTTP handshake that upgrades the connection to WebSocket and then keeps it open for continuous two-way data flow without repeatedly re-establishing connections.
+Today, it is also widely used in scenarios such as streaming gateways, real-time API streaming, and AI inference streaming pipelines.

 The WebSocket protocol involves the handshake phase for establishing the connection and the data transfer phase for exchanging information.

+#### Standards Progress

+The milestones below show how MQTT and WebSocket evolved over time, and how WebSocket extended beyond the original HTTP/1.1 upgrade path.

+- **MQTT 5.0** became an **OASIS Standard** on **2019-03-07**.
+- **WebSocket over HTTP/2** was standardized in **RFC 8441 (2018-09)**.
+- **WebSocket over HTTP/3** was standardized in **RFC 9220 (2022-06)**.

+The diagram below illustrates a typical WebSocket handshake flow.

 ![WebSocket handshake](https://assets.emqx.com/images/269d797a452ad5d491c78f2f4dd573b7.png)